The Importance of Data and the Healthcare Industry:

 - We request all of our team members to sign non-disclosure agreements before they start working on a project.

-- UTS will not use the information provided to us for personal gains.
+- UTS will not use the information provided to us for personal gain.

 - We have put the right safeguards in place to ensure that the confidential data of our clients stay that way.